khaosdoctor/khaosdoctor/README.md

 - 📬 I keep a **newsletter** filled with awesome stuff at [https://news.lsantos.dev](https://news.lsantos.dev) and would love if you joined it!
 - :book: I [wrote a book](https://tudosobrekubernetes.tech/?utm_source=github&utm_medium=profile_readme&utm_campaign=fixed_link) about Kubernetes!
 It's in Portuguese but there are plans for new versions in other languages!
 Share to your friends if you like it 🤓
+- I'm also working on my [TypeScript complete course](https://formacaots.com.br), it's also in Portuguese and I'm working *really* hard to make it the best course on the planet!
+Please share if you like it!

 ## 📝 Latest Blog Posts